GuilhermeBauer16/quiz/README.md

 I also learned how to test if the alternatives are true  by  using a Boolean column inside a  MySQL table, when 1 represents true and 0 represents false.

+## Functions

+* The quiz has 7 questions, and the user must be choose one of  the 4 available alternatives for each question.
+* Users have the possibility to view their past games.

 ## Author
  www.linkedin.com/in/guilherme-bauer-desenvolvedor